-- a. describing the likelihood the project would proceed without the grant and explain how the grant will benefit the size and timing of your project.
-(10 points). - b. justifying the cost of your project including details of the security infrastructure you will install and/or the engagement activities you will deliver and the intended benefits.
-You should attach evidence such as quotes or a staffing budget to validate the costs of your project (20 points).
+- a. describing the likelihood the project would proceed without the grant and explain how the grant will benefit the size and timing of your project (10 points). - b. justifying the cost of your project including details of the security infrastructure you will install and its intended benefits.
+You should attach evidence such as quotes to validate the costs of your project (20 points).

 6.3.
-Merit criterion 3
+Assessment criterion 3